erics273/learning-angular4-with-timely/05-what-is-a-component.md

 </div>
 ```

-in addition to some JavaScript in some file like
+in addition to some JavaScript using jQuery in some
-`site.js` where, somewhere in there, you might be able
+file like `site.js` where, somewhere in there, you
-to find
+might be able to find

 ```javascript
 // DO NOT DELETE!
 THIS HANDLES RATINGS!